TKTHdev/GoGameOfLife/README.md

-# Project Title
+# 🧬 Go Game of Life

-GoGameOfLife --Conway's Game Of Life in Go.
+A simple implementation of Conway's Game of Life in Go using the [faiface/pixel](https://github.com/faiface/pixel) graphics library.

 ## What is this
 - Conway's Game of Life(https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) developed in Golang